 Why Tech Companies Are Getting Into the Payments Industry

-“Most smaller fintechs who focus on a card are trying to solve an issue for a particular segment of customers,” said Rajgopal.
-“For example, helping new-to-banking customers build credit, or providing less expensive financing for purchases."
+“Most smaller fintechs who focus on a card are trying to solve an issue for a particular segment of customers,” Rajgopal said.
+“For example, helping new-to-banking customers build credit or providing less expensive financing for purchases."

 Since fintech companies act as an extra layer between you and the source of your money for the payment, they can add extra value in that layer.
 The things they can provide are as endless as the market and the regulations governing them dictate.

 How the Fintech Wave Could Change Your Next Payment Card

 Here are some of the things fintech cards are bringing to the table that most traditional credit and debit cards aren’t: